jakobharder/anno-mod-loader/doc/modloader-changes.md

 ## Inline ModOps

+Inline ModOps are operators you can use inside the content of a `merge` `ModOp`.

 ### Merge Flags - `ModValue`

 Use `<ModValue Merge="Your;Flags" />` to insert one or more flags if not already present, instead of overwriting the existing flags value.